jakevdp/nfft/README.md

 (see [Benchmarks.ipynb](notebooks/Benchmarks.ipynb) for some simple benchmarks).

-If you're curious how this is implemented, see the [Implementation Walkthrough](notebooks/ImplementationWalkthrough.ipynb) notebook.
+If you're curious how the pure-Python ``nfft`` is implemented, see the [Implementation Walkthrough](notebooks/ImplementationWalkthrough.ipynb) notebook.